hanndoddi/hanndoddi_site/docs/journal/posts/rofi.md

 ---

+## Emoji Picker ⛏️

+I was originally looking for an emoji picker that worked with Rofi.
+I explored both [`Mange/rofi-emoji`](https://github.com/Mange/rofi-emoji) and [`fdw/rofimoji`](https://github.com/fdw/rofimoji), but since there wasn’t a simple `apt` package for either 😵‍💫 I figured I might as well just use something that was easier to install — and honestly, it didn’t need to be part of the Rofi setup anyway.

+So I found **Emote** in the Linux Mint Software Manager, and it works great for what I want.
+I use the default shortcut `Ctrl + Alt + E`, which is especially nice because I can hit it with one hand. 😎🖖

 ## Working on

 !!! info
-    currently I'm working on getting a bluetooth, audio, emoji and maybe calculator menu.
+    currently I'm working on getting a bluetooth, audio, and maybe calculator menu.

 ## Final Thoughts